chandanreddy10/tweets-sentiment-vs-stock-price/README.md

-# tweets Sentiment vs stock price
+# Tweets sentiment vs stock price
-Finding out whether tweets have any effects on the company's stock price. here, i have considered only tesla.
+##### This project is to find out whether the tweets sentiment has any effect on the company's stock price. here, i have considered onlt Tesla.